 - Do not scale from this drawing.
-Use figured dimensions in all cases. - Verify dimensions on site and report any discrepancies to the Architect permission.
+Use figured dimensions in all cases. - Verify dimensions on site and report any discrepancies to the Architect immediately. - This drawing to be read in conjunction with the Architect's Specification. - © This drawing is copyright and may only be reproduced with the Architect's permission.
 Drawing Notes:

-This drawing is copyright and may only be reproduced with the Architect's Specification. © This drawing is copyright and may only be reproduced with the Architect's specification.